 His articles have appeared in the Washington University Law Review, Boston College Law Review, Georgia Law Review, Cardozo Law Review, and Harvard Environmental Law Review.
 He is a frequent contributor to NYU Law’s Just Security blog and Penn Law’s Regulatory Review.
 He is currently working on projects addressing how climate change is destabilizing numerous areas of law.

-Before academia, Nevitt served as both a tactical jet aviator and attorney (JAG) in the United States Navy.
+Before academia, Nevitt served as both a tactical jet aviator and attorney (JAG) in the United States Navy, serving in the rank of commander.
 His military awards include the Air Medal and Meritorious Service Medal (four awards).
 As an aviator, Nevitt flew 1,000+ flight hours and accumulated more than 290 carrier-arrested landings.
-As an attorney, Nevitt served in a variety of assignments with a focus on environmental, administrative, and international law.
-While serving as the Regional Environmental Counsel in Norfolk, VA, Nevitt tackled emerging legal and policy issues posed by the intersection of climate change and national security.
-More recently, Nevitt helped provide legal advice to the US Navy’s investigation into the Iranian detention of US Navy sailors on Farsi Island, Iran.

 Originally from Rhode Island, Nevitt received his J.D. and LL.M. (with distinction) from the Georgetown University Law Center and his B.S.E. from the Wharton School, University of Pennsylvania.